dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

+- Broaden transfer syntax support in pixel data encoding/transcoding

 - Decoding of 'JPEG-LS' pixel data on WASM

-- Pixel data encoding

-- Transcoding between a wider range of transfer syntaxes

 - DIMSE networking